akhmadkresna/timetablinghft/TimeTabling/README.txt

 	-------------------------------------

-	1)	File name of the problem instance contained in the folder "instances"			mandatory (use ALL if you want to batch-execute all problem instances!)
+	1)	File name of the problem instance contained in the folder "instances"			mandatory (use 'ALL' if you want to batch-execute all problem instances!)

 	2)	Number of iterations to perform													optional (defaults to 1000)